uyuni-project/hub-xmlrpc-api/README.md

-## Installation
+## Installation of the Hub XMLRPC API

-Package `hub-xmlrpc-api` is available in Uyuni repo.
-Refresh the repo if it is not already and install the package.
-Hub API needs to run on the same machine where Hub is running and will need some additional data.
+Package `hub-xmlrpc-api` is available in the Uyuni repository.
+Refresh the repository if it is not already and install the package.
+The Hub XMLRPC API needs to run on the same machine where Hub Uyuni Server is running and will need some additional data.
 It looks for `HUB_CONFIG_FILE` env variable which should be pointing to a json file with the contents like given below.

 ```json